open-education-hub/operating-systems/content/chapters/io/lab/content/async-io.md

    ```

    You will see a time duration difference between `mp_server.py` and the others, `mp_server.py` runs requests faster.
-   This is because the multi-process model works OK for a CPU-intensive server such as this.
+   This is because the multiprocess model works OK for a CPU-intensive server such as this.

    But not on threading, because threading suffers from the use of [GIL (_Global Interpreter Lock_)](https://realpython.com/python-gil/), that prevents multithreaded programs from running Python code simultaneously.